lkesteloot/trs80/packages/trs80-tool/README.md

 The `--xray` flag shows nothing in the shell but starts a web server for the X-ray debugger.
 This is experimental and not yet documented.

+## `repl`

+Starts an interactive session for exploring the Z80.
+Type "help" to get a list of commands.
+Type an assembly language instruction (such as "ld a,5") to assemble it, write it to memory, explain it, execute it, and show its effects on flags and registers.
+This virtual machine is not in a TRS-80 context (it has no ROM or peripherals).

 ## `help`

 The `help` command shows more specific information about other commands: